Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Jace Peterson At The Plate

-- Peterson has seven doubles, two triples, six home runs and 40 walks while batting .218.
+- Peterson is hitting .218 with seven doubles, two triples, six home runs and 40 walks.

-- Looking at the 103 games he has played this year, he's went deep in five of them (4.9%), and in 1.7% of his trips to the plate.
+- He has homered in 4.8% of his games this year, and 1.7% of his trips to the plate.

+- Peterson has driven home a run in 19 games this season (18.3%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on two occasions..

+- In 25.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (3.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.